-Prions cause bovine spongiform encephalopathy in cows, commonly referred to as mad cow disease, scrapie in sheep and are also suspected to cause chronic wasting disease in deer.
+Prions cause bovine spongiform encephalopathy in cows, commonly referred to as mad cow disease, and scrapie in sheep.
+Prions are also suspected to cause chronic wasting disease in deer.

-In humans, prions can cause Creutzfeldt-Jakob disease (CJD), fatal familial insomnia, kuru, and Gerstmann-Sträussler-Scheinker syndrome.
-Multiple system atrophy is caused by misfolded alpha-synuclein which is also classified as a prion disease.
+In humans, prions can cause Creutzfeldt-Jakob disease, fatal familial insomnia, kuru, and Gerstmann-Sträussler-Scheinker syndrome.
+Multiple system atrophy is caused by misfolded alpha-synuclein, which is also classified as a prion disease.

-When prions affect a healthy individual, they cause properly folded proteins to convert into amyloid form, in which proteins convert into aggregated beta-pleated sheets.
-When the sheets are accumulated in abnormal quantities they have the potential to damage the brain.
+When prions affect a healthy individual, they cause properly folded proteins to convert into an amyloid form (aggregated beta-pleated sheets).
+When these sheets accumulate in abnormal quantities, they have the potential to damage the brain.

-The structure of the prion protein is remarkably stable and they are resistant to denaturation.
-It is therefore difficult to dispose of the infectious material.
+The structure of the prion protein is remarkably stable, and prions are resistant to denaturation.
+Thus, it is difficult to dispose of the infectious material.